The DCHS 2016 Board of Directors

 Profession: Custodian, Retired

 Dianne has several friends with deep roots in Douglas County, and has always been fascinated with their recollections and connections to so many people in the county.
 She purchased a home in the Historic Mill-Pine District of Roseburg, and her interest in local history keeps growing.
-She has been a Lane House hostess for several years, and Co-Editor of the Trapper for about fifteen years.
+She has been a Lane House hostess for a lot of years, and Co-Editor of the Trapper for about fifteen years.
 She has been a DCHS Board member since 2004.